 Mathrooba and margooga are two other popular traditional Qatari dishes.
 Mathrooba is traditionally eaten to break the fast of Ramadan and is a rich, buttery porridge-like chicken dish.
 Margooga is a hearty and healthy stew of meat, eggplant, carrots, and spices.
 It’s usually enjoyed with a piece of farrago bread.

 Oman is a small country on the Arabian Peninsula.
 Its geographic position at the crossroads of Asian and African trade routes has resulted in a distinctive cuisine that has many influences – North African, Persian, Arab, and Indian.
 Dates and seafood are Oman’s most common local ingredients and the cuisine relies on imported ingredients like black limes, coconut milk, and clove.

 Omani coffee flavored with cardamom, called Kahwa, is integral to local culture.
 Visitors are held in high esteem and hospitality is of the utmost importance.
 Kahwa is always served to guests, typically with traditional sweets.

 Bahrain is a small island and imports most food items, but local crops include fruits like dates, bananas, citrus fruits, pomegranates, and mangoes.

 In Bahraini cuisine, look for fresh, local fish served with rice, like grouper, rabbitfish, and mackerel.
 Other popular Bahraini specialties are khubz flatbread and qoozi - lamb stuffed with rice, onions, spices and boiled eggs.

-Foodies will love the Cruise Global, Connect LocalSM shore excursions tour options available on our upcoming LCV voyage.
+Foodies will love the Azamara Shore Excursions tour options available on our upcoming LCV voyage.

 In Dubai, guests can tour the city’s vibrant markets with the Azamara Journey’s talented Executive Chef.